 - Real PE –this builds self-confidence because every child knows how to improve their skills and feel good about themselves

-- Music – self-confidence comes through performing in shows, they can see progress through practise; the children are positive about their ability to sing, play instruments and perform.
+- Music – self-confidence comes through performing in shows, they can see progress through practise; the children are positive about their ability to sing and perform.

 - Friendship skills– developing self-awareness by learning about themselves and others.

 - PSHE – pupil voice is encouraged through a P4C (Philosophy for Children) approach to all lessons as well as regular PSHE lessons which cover a variety of life skills and issues.

 - The Arts –we offer a wide range of opportunities throughout the school to enhance creativity, self-esteem and performance e.g. dance festival, end of year sustainability musical productions and Christmas performances, class assemblies to name a few.

 - We hold a weekly Award Assemblies to encourage positive behaviour which focuses on praising good behaviour, attitude and work.

 - We aim for 100% of KS2 pupils to participate in a competitive sports’ fixture.
 We have a Platinum Sports Mark award.

 - We advocate a Growth Mindset attitude– this is encouraged throughout the curriculum.
 Effort is valued as well as attainment.